 Learn more about Boise State’s Master of Social Work Online

 Boise State Master of Social Work Online students benefit from field work coordinators’ expertise and professional experience.
-As a fully online program with no location constraints, it connects students to expert social workers across the country.
+Fully online coursework allows students to connect with social workers across the country and complete in-person field work requirements in their local community.

 Learn more about the MSW Online program by contacting a student success coach or attending a live, virtual information session.